-- In situations where personal safety is, or may become, in jeopardy, no radiation safety requirement shall be considered as limiting any action necessary to protect personal health and safety. - In the event of a fire or release of hazardous materials; warn personnel in the affected area, evacuate the area, call (9) 911, and follow the directions of emergency response personnel. - The Radiation Safety Officer and staff may be reached by calling the Environmental Safety Division (ESD) at 542-5801.
-During off-normal working hours, the campus police should be called at 542-2200.
-The campus police have responsibility for notifying the Environmental Safety Division's Hazard Assessment Response Team (HART) in support of radiological emergencies and incidents. - Follow all University safety requirements and directions from emergency response personnel during the implementation of all aspects of this procedure.

-Note: Radiological incidents such as accidental spills, personnel contamination events, etc. that are handled and reported in accordance with this procedure will NOT result in disciplinary actions to the persons involved unless deliberate misconduct has occurred.
+- In situations where personal safety is, or may become, in jeopardy, no radiation safety requirement shall be considered as limiting any action necessary to protect personal health and safety. - In the event of a fire or release of hazardous materials; warn personnel in the affected area, evacuate the area, call (9) 911, and follow the directions of emergency response personnel. - The Radiation Safety Officer and staff may be reached by calling 542-0107 or 542-5288.
+During offnormal working hours, the campus police should be called at 542-2200.
+The campus police have the responsibility for notifying the PREHS (Programs for Research, Environmental health and Safety) team in support of radiological emergencies and incidents. - Follow all University safety requirements and directions from emergency response personnel during the implementation of all aspects of this procedure. - Note: Radiological incidents such as accidental spills, personnel contamination events, etc. that are handled and reported in accordance with this procedure will NOT result in disciplinary actions to the persons involved unless deliberate misconduct has occurred.
 Deliberate misconduct does not include accidents or errors, but does include the willful disregard of Radiation Safety policy.
 Do not hesitate to seek the assistance of the Radiation Safety staff in support of any incident.
 Failure to report incidents may result in improper actions, violations of policies or regulations, and the unnecessary spread of contamination.